Axiom Verge: Development and release

 Axiom Verge is an independent project by Petroglyph Games engineer Tom Happ, who has worked on games such as End of Nations, NFL Street, and the Tiger Woods PGA Tour series.
 Happ also worked on a Game Boy Advance project named Orn, a small Metroid fangame.
 He is the sole developer, artist, and musician of the game, and began work on it in March 2010 as a side project.

 An alpha build of the game was submitted to the 2012 Dream Build Play challenge on May 15.
 The game was originally expected to be released for Microsoft Windows and Xbox 360 in 2013, but was ultimately delayed.
 In 2014, Axiom Verge was included in Indie Statik's list of Top 100 Most Anticipated Indie Games of 2014.
 In April 2014, it was announced that Axiom Verge would be released for PlayStation 4 and PlayStation Vita in early 2015.
 On May 14, 2015, Axiom Verge was released for Linux, Microsoft Windows, and OS X. The PlayStation Vita version of the game was released in North America on April 19, 2016, and in Europe the following day.

 In March 2015, it was revealed that a Wii U version had been initially considered, but was not possible at the time due to technical issues, particularly with the game's underlying framework, MonoGame, lacking native support for Nintendo's platform.
-However, Nintendo were interested in having Axiom Verge come to the Wii U. In March 2016, it was confirmed the game would finally arrive on Wii U, and was slated for a September 1, 2016 release in North America and Europe.
+However, Nintendo were interested in having Axiom Verge come to the Wii U. In March 2016, it was confirmed the game would arrive on Wii U, and was slated for a September 1, 2016 release in North America and Europe.
 Thomas Happ originally intended to include an unlockable Samus Aran costume in the Wii U version, but Nintendo did not approve.
 At one point, a Nintendo 3DS version of Axiom Verge was also considered.
-Thomas Happ stated after the Nintendo Switch was revealed that he hoped Nintendo would send him a developer kit so he could begin porting Axiom Verge to the Switch.
+Happ stated after the Nintendo Switch was revealed that he hoped Nintendo would send him a developer kit so he could begin porting Axiom Verge to the Switch.
 A port was later confirmed alongside the special, physical Multiverse Edition.

 In October 2015, Thomas Happ Games teamed up with IndieBox, a monthly subscription box service, to create a custom-designed, physical release of Axiom Verge.
 The limited, individually numbered, collector's edition included a flash drive with a DRM-free copy of the game, official soundtrack, instruction manual, Steam key, and several custom-made collectible items.
 High demand for this physical version caused the IndieBox website to crash.

-Six years after its initial release, Axiom Verge received a downloadable content update in 2021, featuring a new gameplay mode that randomizes item locations.
-The update was a collaboration between Happ and Axiom Verges speedrunning community, who had unofficially developed a mod for this game mode and were looking to officially add it to the game.
+Six years after its initial release, Axiom Verge received a downloadable content update in 2021, featuring a gameplay mode that randomizes item locations.
+The update was a collaboration between Happ and Axiom Verges speedrunning community, who had unofficially developed a mod for the game mode and were looking to officially add it to the game.